A recent news story reported on a horse running loose along Highway 126 near Piru, California, where it was eventually struck by a vehicle.

 However, it’s important to remember that drivers on the road have a duty to act reasonably as well.
 In fact, pursuant to California Vehicle Code section 21759, the driver of any vehicle approaching a horse, or any other livestock, must reduce its speed or stop as necessary to avoid frightening the animal and better prevent the occurrence of an accident.

 We know how difficult it can be to deal with the aftermath of an accident.
 But you can rest assured knowing that we will be there with you at every step along the way to help you through this process.
+If you have questions about who is responsible if a loose horse hits your vehicle, Silva Injury Law is here to help.
 Contact our team today to discuss your case with an experienced lawyer and see what we can do to help you recover.

 At Silva Injury Law we promote healing through compassionate advocacy.
 With each case tailored to the individual, we look our for your best interests by evaluating your unique circumstances.
 Contact us today for a FREE in person or remote consultation.